scilus/scilpy/docs/fibertube/DEMO.md

    - truth_nc_ratio <br>
         Proportion of NC.
    - res_vc_ratio <br>
         Proportion of VC at the resolution of the blur_radius parameter.
+The streamline passes at a distance of at most [blur_darius] away from the last segment of its fibertube.
    - res_ic_ratio <br>
         Proportion of IC at the resolution of the blur_radius parameter.
+The streamline passes at a distance of at most [blur_darius] away from the first or last segment of another fibertube.
    - res_nc_ratio <br>
         Proportion of NC at the resolution of the blur_radius parameter.
+The streamline does not pass below [blur_radius] away from the first or last segment of any fibertube.
    - mae_min <br>
         Minimum MAE for the tractogram.
    - mae_max <br>